B0bbyB0livia/trademed/README.md

 * Support for multiple vendor accounts.
 The roles of being a vendor on the site and the site administrator are distinct.
   The administrator may operate the site for multiple vendors for configurable commission and provide escrow and dispute resolution services.

-* Vendors can list products a "no-escrow".
+* Vendors can list products as "no-escrow".
 This is for multi-vendor setups where the vendor wants to receive payment without waiting for the buyer to finalize.

 ## Architecture